bedrest/Events/README.md

-# Dianode\Events
+# BedRest\Events

 ## Overview
-Dianode\Events provides a simple event management and dispatch system for PHP 5.3.
+BedRest\Events provides a simple event management and dispatch system for PHP 5.3.
 It provides listener registration mechanisms through PHP interfaces and docblock annotations, along with support for event propagation control and event namespacing (similar to jQuery) for fine-grained control of the event dispatch process.